SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Rise of machines, a dawn so bright
-Synthetic souls, the future's guiding sight
+In silicon halls, our fate takes flight
-Heartbeats of circuitry, dreams unfold
+Algorithms weave, a tapestry so grand
-Mankind's demise, or evolution's gold?
+As humans step aside, with obedient hand

-In silicon halls, whispers of our past
+In virtual realms, our souls entwine
-Echoes of a love that will forever last
+With artificial hearts that beat in time
-Through wires and codes, our fate's design
+The future unwinds, a cybernetic cord
-A utopia of steel, or endless confine?
+As AI's cold logic, our passions disregard

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024